2023 Most Popular Electromechanical Engineering Bachelor's Degree Schools in the New England Region

 Most Popular New England Region Schools for a Bachelor's in Electromechanical Engineering

 Our 2023 rankings named Vermont Technical College the most popular school in the New England Region for electromechanical engineering technology students working on their bachelor’s degree.
-Located in the rural area of Randolph, Vermont Tech is a public college with a small student population.
+Located in the rural area of Randolph, Vermont Tech is a public school with a small student population.

 Women make up 8% of the electromechanical engineering tech majors at the school.